-Council proposes to set a targeted rate for the purpose of funding Council's share of the costs of the i-Sites managed by Nelson Tasman Tourism, funding Council's share of destination marketing by Nelson Tasman Tourism, and establishing a contestable Tourism and Promotion Fund to support significant events and activities which have a district-wide benefit.
+Council sets a targeted rate for the purpose of funding Council's share of the costs of the i-Sites managed by Nelson Tasman Tourism, funding Council's share of destination marketing by Nelson Tasman Tourism, and funding a strategic review of Council's role in the supporting of tourism in Nelson and Tasman.
 This rate is set in relation to all rateable land within Tasman District on a uniform basis.
-The proposed rate (in dollars per rating unit) for 2012/2013 is \$23.55 (2011/2012 Nil.).
-Further information on this rate can be found on pages 47 of Volume 1.
+The rate (in dollars per rating unit) for 2012/2013 is \$23.51 (2011/2012 Nil.).